caltemose/followmystomach.com/content/travel/guide/arrival.md

 ### How many pots and pans are there?
 What sizes and types are they?

 Lack of pots and pans has been an issue for me a few times.
 In some apartments I've had plenty of pots and pans but they've all been very small.
 Assess the situation and see what limitations it presents.
-If you're expecting to have a non-stick pan in good condition, don't set your hopes too high.
+If you're expecting to have a non-stick pan in good condition, don't get your hopes too high.
 This kind of pan in rental apartments is usually scratched up a good bit.

 ### What kind of knives do you have?

 Across rental apartments the knife situation can vary greatly but one thing is constant.
 The knives are almost always dull and never of high quality.
 The selection generally looks like what you'd find a a thrift store that has already been picked through by many people.
 That said, you'll make due.
-And as I've mentioned previously, if you are traveling for an extended time (i.e. quite a few months) then you may wish to carry your own chef's knife.
+And as I've mentioned previously, if you are traveling for an extended time you may wish to carry your own chef's knife.

 ### What kind of storage tools are there (containers, plastic wrap, aluminum foil)?